Daytona International Speedway: Track records

-As of January 2023, track records on the 2.500 mi tri-oval are as follows.
+As of August 2024, track records on the 2.500 mi tri-oval are followed as:

+Race lap records

-As of March 2023, the fastest official race lap records on the road course layouts are listed as:
+As of April 2025, the fastest official race lap records at the Daytona International Speedway are listed as:

 Weather and climate

 Daytona has a humid subtropical climate (Köppen Cfa), which enables year-round use of the facility.
 Light frosts are in theory possible, but unlikely, during the 24-hour event's nighttime under clear conditions, but general racing conditions are mild also during winter.
 With a dry season taking place during the winter months, the 500 generally has good odds of being run without rain delays.
 The summer event under the floodlights is more likely to undergo disturbances, due to the rainy tendencies of the hot, muggy, and humid summers.
 Due to the complete difference of seasons, the two NASCAR Cup races at Daytona see vastly different track conditions.